Don't Dismantle What Keeps Us Safe in SF Preserve SF Pretrial

 The data on SF Pretrial is unchallenged.
 The legal basis for the transfer doesn't apply.
 And the process that produced this decision could not survive five minutes of public scrutiny.

 There is still time.
-The vote isn't until June.
+The full Board has not voted.

 The Mayor submits his FY26 budget to the Board.